james-see/fresh-mac/README.md

 - Added OrbStack as modern Docker Desktop alternative to core
 - Added UTM virtual machine manager to core
 - Added Caddy web server with automatic HTTPS to core
+- Replaced Chromium with Dia browser (AI-powered from The Browser Company) in core
+- Dia browser set as default (AI-powered features for productivity)
+- Added Brave browser as privacy-focused alternative
 - Modernized installer.py to use subprocess.run() instead of deprecated call()
 - Removed legacy GPG Tools from core
 - Moved TOR and Privoxy to batteries included section (privacy-focused users)